Muneerali199/Scango/README.md

 - **AI-Powered Recommendations:** Utilizes Genkit to provide intelligent product suggestions based on the user's shopping cart contents.
 - **Dynamic Product Filtering:** Easily filter products by category to find exactly what you need.
 - **Interactive Shopping Cart:** A fully functional cart to manage items, update quantities, and see a real-time total.
+- **User & Admin Dashboards:** Separate, secure dashboards for customer account management and administrator store oversight.
 - **Dark & Light Modes:** A theme toggle allows users to switch between a sleek dark mode and a clean light mode, with their preference saved.
 - **Secure Checkout Simulation:** A modal-based checkout form for a seamless payment experience.
+- **Wishlist Functionality:** Users can save their favorite products to a persistent wishlist.
+- **Admin Product Management:** Admins can add new products to the store directly from their dashboard.

 ## 🖼️ Screenshots